radarlabs/shortcut-ticket-gh-action/README.md

 # shortcut-ticket-gh-action
-custom github action to create shortcut tickets after a pull request is opened
+This custom github action is used to create shortcut tickets for the specified alert type after a pull request is opened

 ## Inputs